Cosentyx: 7 things you should know

 - Cosentyx belongs to the class of medicines called interleukin inhibitors.
 It may also be called a human IgG1 monoclonal antibody.

-- Cosentyx may be used to reduce symptoms of moderate to severe plaque psoriasis in adults who require systemic therapy or phototherapy.
+- Cosentyx may be used to reduce symptoms of moderate to severe plaque psoriasis in adults and children over the age of six who require systemic therapy or phototherapy.

 - Cosentyx may also be used in adults to treat active psoriatic arthritis, active ankylosing spondylitis, and active non-radiographic axial spondyloarthritis (nr-axSpA) with objective signs of inflammation.
 Cosentyx may be used off-label for other conditions, such as rheumatoid arthritis.